-Curcumin positively influences insulin-producing cells within the pancreas, Beta cells (or B-cells) and Islet cells, in relation to imbalanced blood sugar.
-It also promotes a normal response to inflammation, which otherwise can contribute to the development of diabetes.
+Curcumin positively influences insulin-producing cells within the pancreas in relation to imbalanced blood sugar.
+It also promotes a normal response to inflammation, which otherwise contributes to the development of diabetes.

 5. Soothes Irritated Tissue

-Turmeric is known to soothe excess irritation and promote a normal response to the body's inflammation.
+Turmeric can soothe excess irritation and promote a normal response to inflammation.
 The swelling response is a healthy and natural mechanism the body uses to usher soothing compounds during times of crisis or repair.
-Most people in today's toxic, stress-laden environment are under constant pressure.
+But most people in today's toxic, stress-laden environment are under constant pressure.
 The tissues in the body become irritated, red, and swollen as a result.

 6. Loosens Stiff Joints

 A clinical study published in Phytotherapy Research set out to determine the effectiveness of turmeric for active joint discomfort.
 One group received the standard-of-care medication while the other received turmeric.
 Patients were given symptom score sheets to assess results.
-Turmeric outperformed the other option on all levels and was relatively free of side effects.
+According to these self-assessments, turmeric outperformed the other option on all levels and was relatively free of side effects.